Set 11 | 501 - 550

 (N.) (डराकर रोकने की नीति)

-Example: Strict laws act as a deterrence against crime.
+Sentence: Strict laws act as a deterrence against crime.

 Showing a skilful use of underhand tactics to achieve goals